Classic Gun Trader or Total Gun Nuts

 The northern and central part of Pennsylvania were very much considered big Remington firearms country.
 People liked Remington firearms in Pennsylvania.
-I can still remember going to shows like Coudersport, Allentown, and Carlisle in Pennsylvania in the1970s.The Remington deer rifles were king.
+I can still remember going to shows like Coudersport, Allentown, and Carlisle in Pennsylvania in the1970s.The Remington deer rifle was king.

 My brother-in-law ( Mike Jones of White Mills and Honesdale PA) would buy and sell Remington firearms at those gun shows to bring back to our shop in northeast Pennsylvania.
-Many of our shop customers were Remington firearms enthusiasts.
+Many of our shop customers were Remington firearms enthusiasts and diehard gun nuts.

 It was a gun trader heaven in those days.

-I was doing a lot of gun shows and can now really appreciate what those shows really meant to me.
+We was doing a lot of gun shows and can now really appreciate what those shows really meant to me.
 I now can appreciate all the different styles and models that were there.
 I remember some of those older gentleman, who were the gun dealers.
-I probably remember the gun dealers more than I do the guns at those gun shows.
+I probably remember the gun nuts more than I do the guns at those gun shows.

 Many of those men would bring their wives and others their children as well.
 Some of the women would become gun enthusiasts themselves and would be fine gun dealers themselves.
 I would have to say that those older gentleman really enjoyed what they were doing.

 The Browning firearms that were on display at that time were also a great sight.
 Browning rifles like safari, medallion, and Olympian.
 Their great O/U shotguns like the superposed models.
 Many Winchesters firearms and Savage firearms in the model 99.
-I really miss those 1970’s gun shows and the old gun dealer who spent his weekends doing what he loved to do.
+I really miss those 1970’s gun shows and the old gun dealer and gun nuts who spent their weekends doing what he loved to do.

 I would still advise the shooters and hunters of today to consider visiting a good gun show once or twice a year.
 You can still see a good variety of firearms and accessories at those shows that you would not be able to see anywhere else.